berserker1/berserker1.github.io/_posts/2019-05-30-GSoC_Selection.md

 - Which organization to choose?

 Some other small points will also be there.

+### My journey has started

 >I planned to participate in this program and searched throught the net for necessary how-tos.

-And I also got selected to work in this summer.
+And I also got selected to work in this summer and hence my journey has started.